 Interviews of alleged child abuse victims are conducted and recorded at AWAKE.
 They are conducted by AWAKE staff that have received specialized training in interviewing children.
 Interviews are done in a collaborative approach to avoid duplicative interviewing of the child.

-AWAKE's trained Nurse Practitioner, conducts CME's for children going through abuse situations.
+AWAKE's specialized Nurse Practitioner, conducts CME's for children going through abuse situations.
 The Nurse Practitioner received her training at UNC Chapel Hill with the Child Medical Evaluation Program.
-The Nurse Practitioner examine's the child's entire body, including genital area, and may take photos, but they will only be used for medical purposes.
-Lab work can be done at our local hospital, if necessary.
-No part of the CME will be done without the child's consent.
+The Nurse Practitioner examine's the child's entire body.
+No part of the CME is done without the child's consent.

 AWAKE's case manager/victim services coordinator assists with forensic interviews and child medical evaluations, by helping the family to understand the process.
 The victims service coordinator also refers victims and non-offending caregivers to appropriate services and continues to follow up with them throughout the investigation and court process.